1. Know Your Tax Obligations

 If I am doing freelance work from home, am I considered a self-employed person?

 Yes.
-You are considered a self-employed person if you get paid for doing freelance work from home, and the money that you receive is considered your income from a trade.
+You are considered a self-employed person even if you operate your non-registered business from home and the money that you receive is considered your income from a trade.

 Should I inform IRAS that I have registered a sole-proprietorship or become self-employed?

 You do not have to inform IRAS immediately after you registered or started your business.
-Usually before 15 Mar, IRAS will send a notice to file your income which could be a:
+Usually before 15 Mar, IRAS will send a notification to file your Income Tax Return which could be a:

 - Letter of invitation to file